|Products » Assistive Technology » AT Website » Home|

 Celebrating over 20 years of Assistive Technology

-In 2013, Compusult celebrated a 20-year milestone of supplying Assistive Technology products, services, and training.
-Compusult continues to grow with new products, expanded training services and customized solutions for individuals, business and organizations.
+Compusult helps people participate in work, education and the community with effective Assistive Technology products, services and training.
+In 2013, Compusult celebrated a 20-year milestone and we continue to grow with new products, expanded training services and customized solutions for individuals, businesses and organizations.

-Compusult has a wide range of innovative software and Assistive Technology products marketed internationally, primarily in the United States, Canada, Europe, and the Pacific Rim.
-Compusult's workplace adaptation products allow organizations to economically and reliably create accessible workplaces for employees with disabilities.
-Our team of AT product specialists and trainers are ready to help you find the products you need and support you in using them effectively.
+Our products are sold nationally and internationally, primarily in the United States, Canada and the Pacific Rim.
+Our solutions allow organizations to economically and reliably create accessible workplaces for employees with disabilities.
+Compusult's team of AT product specialists and trainers are ready to help you find the products you need and support you in using them effectively.

-The Jouse has been featured in a CTV News article that shows the ability to use it for gaming as well as work.
+The Jouse, a mouth operated mouse, has been featured in a CTV News article that shows its potential for gaming as well as work.

 Thank you to the volunteers and organizers of all the events we have taken part in this past year, specifically Closing the Gap Conference, Tools for Life Conference, Ability Starts Here and Rehab Tech.
 These conferences and exhibitions were a huge success and we were happy to be a part of them.